datocms/plugins/yandex-translate/README.md

 Makes it easier to automatically translate your content into secondary languages.

-## Installation

-1. Head over the *Settings > Plugins* section of your DatoCMS project
-2. Search for the "datocms-plugin-yandex-translate" plugin
-3. Click install

-For more detailed info, head over to the [DatoCMS documentation page](https://www.datocms.com/docs/plugins/install/).

 ## Configuration

 Please specify your Yandex Translate API key on the plugin global settings: